im-varun/game-of-life/README.md

 # Conway's Game of Life

-This project is a simple 2D implementation of Conway's Game of Life in Python, using the [pygame](https://www.pygame.org/news) module.
+This project is a simple 2D implementation of Conway's Game of Life in Python, using [pygame](https://www.pygame.org/news) and [numpy](https://numpy.org/) modules.

 # About Game of Life